BDX & Beyond Workshop

 The Format of the Workshop:

-The workshop will include sessions on muon physics, neutrino physics, instrumentation/targets, and beamdump/beams and is encouraging new ideas for physics with particles in a planned underground vault behind the Hall A beamdump.
+The workshop will be hybrid in-person and on Zoom and will include sessions on muon physics, neutrino physics, dark matter and dark sector searches, instrumentation and targets, and other topics including beamdump and beamlines and is encouraging new ideas for physics with experiments in a planned underground vault behind the Hall A beamdump.

 The Experimental Concept: